Will-Scrolls/DnD/README.md

 # DnD
-Rules, characters etc. for Nathan's DnD.
+Rules, characters etc. for the DnD on Alphaparadox's channel.